ppy/osu-elastic-indexer/README.md

 will update the index alias to the latest index with schema `1` tag.

-## Cleaning up closed indices

-This will delete all closed indices and free up the storage space used by those indices.
-TODO: single index option?

-    dotnet run cleanup

 ## Closing unused indices

 This will close all score indices except the active one, unloading them from Elasticsearch's memory pool.